polyseam/cndi/README.md

 ## outputs 📂

-There are a few other files beyond `cndi_config.yaml` which all play a part in your cndi project.
-To learn more about each file cndi create generated, check out [CNDI Outputs Guide](./docs/outputs.md).
+There are a few other files beyond `cndi_config.yaml` which all play a part in your CNDI project.
+To learn more about each file `cndi create` generated, check out [CNDI Outputs Guide](./docs/outputs.md).

 ## up and running 🏃

 Once you have a cluster and know the basics, how can you make the most of it?
-For a guide focused on operating a cndi cluster and suppporting it over time, check out [Up and Running with CNDI Guide](./docs/up-and-running.md).
+For a guide focused on operating a CNDI cluster and suppporting it over time, check out [Up and Running with CNDI Guide](./docs/up-and-running.md).

 ## templates 🏗️